-Our mission is straight-forward — prevent drowning.
+Our mission is straight-forward — create more swimmers.

 Learning to swim means much more than learning strokes; it is learning water survival skills, water safety, and developing comfort in the water.